Read our updated policies and telehealth options to respond to COVID-19

 Additionally, Vanessa is skilled in working across the lifespan as well as with couples and family systems.
 As an integrative therapist, she tailors treatment to fit each person or family system, utilizing multiple empirically supported types of therapy.

 Vanessa has an extensive additional training in trauma-informed practice/crisis, EMDR, play therapy, grief and loss.
 She is specially trained and certified in hypnotherapy.
 As her role continues to expand with NPCCS, her experience as a teacher and public speaker adds to our practice goal of bringing innovative and high-quality treatment and training to our local clinicians.
-Vanessa practices out of the Powell location via telehealth only.
+Vanessa practices out of the Powell location in person and via telehealth.

 Kate holds a Bachelor of Science in Psychology from Michigan State University and a Masters in Clinical Counseling from the University of Dayton.